jranaraki/installingRWeka/README.md

 - OpenJDK 64-Bit Server VM (build 25.171-b11, mixed mode)

 ## Step 4
-RWeka requires at least Java version 8,
+RWeka requires at least Java version 8, copy and paste the following commands into **terminal**, one at a time, to install the required version
+ - sudo add-apt-repository ppa:openjdk-r/ppa
+ - sudo apt-get update
+ - sudo apt-get install openjdk-8-jdk